untillpro/scm4j/scm4j-deployer-engine/README.md

 # Deployment

-- Deployment result: OK, NEWER_VERSION_EXISTS, NEED_REBOOT, INCOMPATIBLE_API_VERSION, ALREADY_INSTALLED, FAILED
+- Deployment result: OK, NEWER_VERSION_EXISTS, NEED_REBOOT(only for Inno Setup .exe who provide param /restartexitcode={value}), REEBOOT_CONTINUE, INCOMPATIBLE_API_VERSION, ALREADY_INSTALLED, FAILED
 - INCOMPATIBLE_API_VERSION: Product should depend on `deployer-api` which is compatible with one used by engine
+- NEED_REBOOT: Only for Inno Setup .exe who provide param /restartexitcode=$restartexitcode.
+It means that installation succesfully but PC need to restart before work with installed `product`
 - DP - deployed product.
 Contains IProductStructure, Coords, and deployment URL
 - RP - required product